marcusgia2505/classEx_doc/docs/Elements.rst

 decision role 2
 	The decision for the column participant. results matrix
 	Here you can specify the payoffs for each combination.
-The first value is the row participants, the second value the column participant. show roles
+The first value is the row participants, the second value is the column participants. show roles
-	This settings determines if the role figure is displayed next to the payoffs in the matrix table. show element
+	This setting determines if the role figure is displayed next to the payoffs in the matrix table. show element
-	Always display element or only if stage is activated. display results
+	Always display the element, or only if the stage is activated. display results
 	Here you can choose if results should be pooled over all rounds or displayed separately for each round. count
-	Participants are counted all together (or per treatment / role / group).
+	Participants are counted altogether (or per treatment/role/group).

 .. note:: The displayed matrix only determines the image on the lecturer’s screen and not the payoff for participants.
 The payoff is calculated individually for the participants (either through the element `Payoff matrix game`_ or through a subjects program).